7-chicken-labs/7-chicken-labs/README.md

-# 🐔 7 Chicken Labs
+# 🐔 7 Chicken Labs (CodeMint)

 🚀 *Where Ideas Hatch Into Innovation*

-Welcome to **7 Chicken Labs** – a creative tech team helping startups and businesses strengthen their digital presence, engage customers, and scale faster.
+Welcome to **7 Chicken Labs/CodeMint** – a creative tech team helping startups and businesses strengthen their digital presence, engage customers, and scale faster.
 We blend modern technology with innovative design to deliver **websites, mobile apps, and branding** that stand out.

 <br />